Request a call

 Individuals have a total of 90 days to complete the assessment requirements for each subject.

+The hours above will vary depending on the Tier 2 subject, and also the experience of the individual.
 Individuals in industry may not need to utilise the unsupervised hours.
 Experienced Individuals who are working in industry may complete their course in a shorter timeframe if they are eligible for Recognition of Prior Learning and/or Credit Transfer (CT).

 Additional study-related fees apply to formal extensions and re-enrolments.
 Please refer to the Vocational Education Fees schedule found here.